chraltro/vedr/README.md

 - all content maintain 16:9 aspect ratio.
 - component sizes are based on viewport size.
 - Standard Markdown elements (headings, paragraphs, lists, code blocks, tables, etc.) are converted to their corresponding HTML tags with marked.js and styled according to the active theme variables and base presentation CSS.
-- Code blocks are highlighted using Prism.js with a Nord-based theme.
+- Code blocks are highlighted using Prism.js.
 - Mathematical expressions are rendered using KaTeX.
 - Custom header/footer items and page numbers are positioned absolutely within each slide based on your settings.
-- The overall presentation uses a clean, Nord-inspired design by default, with font sizes and colors determined by the selected theme and font scaling options.
+- The overall presentation uses a clean, minimalist design by default, with font sizes and colors determined by the selected theme and font scaling options.
   > 2Mb file size includes code syntax highlighting , fonts and katex

 > to improve performance in live preview fonts are loaded at startup , styles and text is injected based on change this improves performance compared to previous approach